Online Asymptotic Geometric Analysis Seminar

 Welcome to the Online AGA seminar webpage!

 If you are interested in giving a talk, please let us know.
 Also, please suggest speakers which you would like to hear speak.
-Most talks are 50 minutes, but some 20-minute talks will be paired up as well.
+Most talks are 50 minutes.
 The talks will be video recorded conditioned upon the speakers' agreement.
 PLEASE SHARE THE SEMINAR INFO WITH YOUR DEPRARTMENT AND ANYONE WHO MAY BE INTERESTED!
 Please let the organizers know if you would like to be added to the mailing list.

 The Zoom link to join the seminar